Why should you trust the information on this web page?

 credits and disclaimer and Why should you trust the information on this web page?

-Note: a lot of traditional volunteering activities was suspended or completely curtailed because of the pandemic - and many volunteering activities have been greatly and permanently altered to better protect both volunteers and clients from any potential virus spread.
-Please respect protocols that nonprofits have instituted because of the novel coronavirus / COVID-19 pandemic - if they ask you to wear a mask, wear a mask.
-If they require vaccinations, they have a good reason too.
-If you don't want to do either of those things, go somewhere else to volunteer.
+Note: a lot of traditional volunteering activities were suspended because of the COVID 19 pandemic, and many volunteering activities that resumed have been greatly and permanently altered, to better protect both volunteers and clients.
+Please respect protocols that nonprofits have instituted, whether its to protect against diseases or to prevent harm.
+If you are asked to wear a mask, wear a mask.
+If they require vaccinations, they have a good reason to require such and if you can't comply, don't volunteer.
+If you are want to stay as safe as possible from the virus but still want to volunteer, please see Volunteering in the time of the novel coronavirus/COVID-19.

 The web page you are reading now provides detailed information to help adults -- people over 18 -- to become volunteers.
-Before you begin your search

 Set up a schedule for your volunteering, or it will never happen!
-Identify what days, and times of days, you might be available for volunteering, that you would make available for volunteering.
+Identify what days, and times of days, you could be available for volunteering, that you would make available for volunteering.
 Identify how many hours you are hoping to volunteer each week and each month.
 Also identify the first day and last day you are available for volunteering, as applicable (some people are available for only the next three months, for instance).
-Do not think that you will volunteer in your spare time as it happens - it won't happen.

 You will be responsible for your transportation to and from a site for volunteering.
 Start thinking about your transportation now, BEFORE you start asking about volunteering: will you take mass transit?
 Ride a bicycle?
 Walk?
 Drive?
 If someone is going to drive you, has that person already committed to always be available during certain days, and certain times of days?
 What transportation you have will determine how close to home you will have to look for volunteering.